yulondawyatt/unit-fundamentals/common-methods-and-tools/readme.md

 JavaScript has many built-in methods that will provide you with some handy functionality.

-The best way to learn built-in methods is to learn about a small number of them, figure out how they work, how to use the documentation, and learn how to google for what you need.
+The best way to learn built-in methods is to learn about a small number of them: figure out how they work, how to use the documentation, and learn how to google for what you need.
 You don't need to memorize all the methods.
 You will naturally begin to memorize some of the ones you use most often.
 For the ones you use less frequently, it's totally ok to look them up.

 ## Learning Objectives